sean-abbott/pi-k8s/README.md

     * setup the user (ubuntu for now) to be able to use kubectl (see [step 2](https://microk8s.io/docs))
     * set the hostnames for when I'm ssh'd in.
     * run the cgroup memory fix

+## Things I'd like to work better / figure out better
+* Looks like I'm gonna end up giving half my network to k8s so that I can use metallb, but I probably am ALSO gonna be using ingress controllers for most of the services, so that means that half my IP addresses are gonna be wasted.
+If I start really enjoying PIoT (Private Internet of Things), then that's likely to cost me later.

 ## Build of Materials
 ### First purchase